radiantmediaplayer/rmp-prebid/README.md

 ### Production notes
 The above examples are start points to best implement header bidding for Radiant Media Player through Prebid.js.
 For production usage you will need to:
 - configure Radiant Media Player with your settings and use our production core library (rmp.min.js)
-- configure your prebid according to requirements
+- configure your prebid according to your requirements and adserver
 - use a prebid.js custom build that only encompasses your target bidders

 ## License